jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 But how can we do that?
 Well let me introduce you to our new little friend and lovely function called [VirtualProtect](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotect).

 What __VritualProtect__ allows us to do is to change the protection on a region of committed pages in the virtual address space of the calling process.
-Meaning that by using this native function against our syscalls memory region (which we just obtained) we can make sure that the virtual process memory is set to read-write-execute!
+Meaning that by using this native function against our syscalls memory address (which we just obtained) we can make sure that the virtual process memory is set to read-write-execute!

-So let's implement this native function inside `Native.cs` so that we can use it within `Syscalls.cs` to change the memory protection.
+So with that, let's implement this native function inside `Native.cs`.
+This way we can use it within `Syscalls.cs` to change the memory protection on our assembly.

 As always, let's take a peek at the C structure for this function.